vmware-ibm-jil/stocktrader-jil-v2/src/notification/README.md

 `mvn clean install` To package and create application executable jar

-`docker build -t stocktrader/notifications .` To create the docker image from the jar file
+`docker build -t stocktradersjilv2/notification .` To create the docker image from the jar file

+`docker push stocktradersjilv2/notification:latest` To push the docker image to registery.

 ## Configuration